SussexPAL/PythonCrashCourse/README.md

 [![Test video](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 #### Task 1 - Algorithmic thinking
+One of the hardest, but most important parts of programming is algorithmic thinking.
+Most courses gloss over this, but we want to install a problem solving mindset in you.
+This is not something that comes over night, but with practice.
+Doing <a href="https://leetcode.com/">Leetcode</a> questions, or other problem solving activities is the best way to keepthis skill up.
 [![Algorithmic thinking](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 #### Task 2 - Maths through programming

-[![maths](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)
+Programming and maths are intertwined.
+Look at how we can do basic operations with Python [![maths](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 <a href="https://github.com/SussexPAL/PythonCrashCourse/blob/main/Worksheets/day_1_maths_through_programming.ipynb">Click here to view worksheet</a>

 #### Task 3 - Data types
+Understanding your data is key to making a program that uses it.
+This worksheet teaches you how to make different variables for different data, and how this is used.
 [![datatypes](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 <a href="https://github.com/SussexPAL/PythonCrashCourse/blob/main/Worksheets/day_1_data_types.ipynb">Click here to view worksheet</a>